Bardo91/reckless/README.md

 * No locks need to be taken for synchronization between threads (unless the queue fills up; see the performance article for more information about the implications of this).
+* No text formatting needs to be performed before resuming the main task of the program.
 * It doesn't have to wait for the actual I/O operation to complete.
 * If there are bursts of log calls, multiple items on the queue can be batched into a single I/O operation, improving throughput without sacrificing